Get All the Dirt

 Look for a site with soil that drains well.
 Turn in some compost before starting to plant or as you tuck in individual bulbs to provide nutrients.
 Compost is also great for helping to lighten soil and avoid compaction.

 Plant in the fall, from September through November, when the soil has cooled in your area but hasn’t started to freeze.
 These bulbs sprout roots and develop a network in the cool fall soil; they need a few weeks to do this before the ground freezes down several inches.
+These bulbs should not be held over for planting in the spring.
+It's important for bulbs to have time to root in if they are to be able to absorb the required moisture and nutrients needed to thrive.

 Loosen the soil to 10” deep and dig planting holes 6-7” deep.
 Add a handful or two of compost to the soil you removed.
 Examine your bulb and find the pointy end.
 That’s the top where the new sprout will appear.
 Place the bulb in the hole with the pointy end facing upwards.
 Fill the hole with soil, pat to eliminate air pockets and water well to settle the soil around the bulb.
 Plant bulbs 5-6” apart.